-The tax base projections used in the MTFS include a target of 0.5% growth.
-The predications of housing targets as set out in the emerging Local Plan, have not yet been incorporated.
+The tax base projections will in part be driven by predictions of housing targets as set out in the emerging Local Plan.
 Delivery will need to be closely monitored to ensure the assumptions are realised.

-There is a great deal of volatility in the Business Rates system that has been exaggerated by the pandemic.
+There is a great deal of volatility in the Business Rates system, not least the economic conditions and the escalating cost of living.
 Close monitoring is required to ensure that assumed income is realised.